A feasibility assessment of functioning and quality-of-life patient-reported outcome measures in adult epilepsy clinics: A systematic review

 Digital Object Identifier (DOI)

 Jones, Felipe J.S.; Ezzeddine, Farrah L.; Herman, Susan T.; Buchhalter, Jeffrey; Fureman, Brandy; and Moura, Lidia M.V.R., "A feasibility assessment of functioning and quality-of-life patient-reported outcome measures in adult epilepsy clinics: A systematic review" (2020).
-Neurology Articles.
+Neurology.
 518.